-The balance of your pension must be used to buy a pension for life.
+You must use the rest of your pension to buy a pension for life.

-You will have to pay income tax at your highest rate and USC and any other taxes or government levies applicable at that time on any pension income you receive.
+You will have to pay income tax at your highest rate, and USC and any other taxes or government levies which apply at that time, on any pension income you receive.

-If you paid AVCs into your company pension scheme or into a separate AVC scheme or PRSA AVC you will have further options with your AVC funds, please see section 7.
+If you paid AVCs into your company pension scheme or into a separate AVC scheme or PRSA AVC, you will have further options with your AVC funds.
+Please see section 7.